aprilyw/writingwithaphasia/README.md

 - Generate the story page
 - Add the marker to the map
 - Create the preview in the sidebar
-- Display all images in a responsive grid
+- Display images in a responsive grid

-Would you like me to:
-1. Create more example stories?
-2. Add any additional features to the story display?
-3. Modify the styling or layout?
-4. Add any other functionality?